Parents

 From Cassie, Rebekah, Monique, Emily, Eleanor, Taylah and Preet.

-Dear Grade 3 families,
+Hello Grade 3 Families,

 The Grade Three Team

-Bianca, Anne, Giorgia, Jamila, Jayde, Kafa, Yasemin and Sam
+Bianca, Anne, Giorgia, Jamila, Jayde, Kafa, Yasemin, and Sam

 Dear Families,